pymc-devs/pymc/docs/source/about.rst

 PyMC for enterprise
 ===================
-`Available as part of the Tidelift Subscription`
+`PyMC is now available as part of the Tidelift Subscription!`

-Tidelift is working with the maintainers of PyMC and thousands of other open source projects to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+Tidelift is working with PyMC and the maintainers of thousands of other open source projects to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while contributing financially to PyMC -- making it even more robust, reliable and, let's face it, amazing!

 .. raw:: html